 The temporary vapor probe will then be purged using a photoionization detector (PID) to evacuate one to three volumes of soil vapor.
+During purging, the purge flow rate will not exceed 0.200 liters per minute (L/min).
 Maximum VOC concentrations will be recorded by the field technician.
-Each probe will be connected via Teflon tubing to a laboratory-supplied individually certified clean SUMMA canister with an 8-hour flow controller.
+Each probe will be connected via Teflon tubing to a laboratory-supplied individually certified clean SUMMA canister with a 2-hour flow controller.
+Using a 0.05 L/min flow regulator, the sample collection time will be approximately 120 minutes.